aspen-cloud/aspen-cli/README.md

   $ aspen query [QUERY]

 OPTIONS
-  -a, --app=app  (required) id of the app to associate data with -h, --help     show CLI help
+  -a, --app=app      (required) ID of the app to query -h, --help         show CLI help
-  --full
+  -q, --query=query  Query your data with Mango syntax --full             Whether to include the full documents

 EXAMPLE
   $ aspen query --app spotify